 There are many examples of typical Dutch Christmas food, so I will tell you about a couple of them.
 We have a traditional bread that is filled with raisins and sugar called Kerststol.
 This is what people eat during the Dutch Christmas breakfast or lunch, and it’s one of my favourite Dutch Christmas treats.
 Don’t forget to put on loads of butter on top.
 It’s a necessity.

 Now I will give you some examples of a typical and traditional Dutch Christmas dinner.
 Stoofpeertjes, or steamed pears.
-These pears are cooked in red wine, sugar, cinnamon, lemon, cloves and bay leaves.
+These pears are cooked in red wine, sugar, anise, cinnamon and sometimes lemon, cloves and bay leaves.
 And trust me when I say that these bad boys are my favourite part of Christmas.
 Or well, one of them.
 If you search ‘stoofpeertjes recept’, then you will find some of the best Christmas recipes in The Netherlands.

 Up next we have our famous, garnalen cocktail, Dutch shrimp cocktail with Dutch shrimps and a nice sauce.
 It’s one of the great Christmas traditions in The Netherlands, and it cannot miss during Dutch celebrations.